 The Trice Fellowship program gives preference to projects/internships addressing international issues.
-Applicants for the Trice Fellowships should clearly state this in the application, and an international orientation in the course of study, the project/internship, or both must be apparent.
+Applicants for the Trice Fellowship should clearly state this in the application, and an international orientation in the course of study, the project/internship, or both must be apparent.
 Exceptionally qualified students may be named Trice Fellows, and receive full tuition remission and generous stipend support for their postgraduate year in the program.

 The application consists of:

-- A current unofficial transcript from Banner,
+- A current unofficial Banner transcript

-- A 250 word personal statement addressing the applicant's motivation for the proposed course of study,
+- A 250-word personal statement addressing the applicant's motivation for the proposed course of study

-- A 250 word summary of the proposed summer research project or planned internship
+- A 250-word summary of the proposed summer research project or planned internship

-- 3 letters of recommendation (if a summer research project is proposed, then one of should be from the faculty member who has agreed to serve as the advisor)
+- 3 letters of recommendation (if a summer research project is proposed, then one should be from the faculty member who has agreed to serve as the advisor)